rabbitmq/rabbitmq-perf-html/README.md

   an empty name, letting RabbitMQ provide a random one.
 - routingKey: routing key to be used during the benchmark.
 Defaults to an empty routing key.
-- samplingInterval: take samples every X seconds.
-Defaults to 1.
+- randomRoutingKey: allows the publisher to send a different routing key per published message.
+Useful when testing exchanges like the consistent hashing one.
+Defaults to `false`.
 - producerRateLimit: limit number of messages a producer will produce per second.
 Defaults to `0.0f`
 - consumerRateLimit: limit number of messages a consumer will consume